mbborromeo/ionic-angular-marvel-heroes/README.md

 `npm install`

-To view locally on your browser (http://localhost:8100/):
+To serve in your localhost, and view in your browser (http://localhost:8100/):

 `ionic serve`